KristianKolev/Plugin_Development/README.md

 Drop component onto any Actor to give it "Upgradable" functionality.
 Load upgrade definitions as Json, DataTables or DataAssets - in Editor Preferences-> Upgrade System Settings Modify Enums in "UpgradeLevelData.h" to contain your desired naming for Upgrade aspect (Level, tier, rank, etc.) and Upgrade Category (Unit, Equipment, Builging).
-These are then used for querying
+These are then used for querying insisde BPs.
+Custom UI widget to countodown the upgrade progress.

 ### Planed improvements